 Working hours: A nominal 35 hours per week.
 However, EAs need to be flexible so that they can respond to the needs of each placement and of the local community.
-EAs are entitled to the equivalent of one day off per working week (often accumulated and used in a block), but evening and weekend work is often required.
+EAs are entitled to the equivalent of one day off per working week (these are not taken each week but are accumulated and used in a block), but evening and weekend work is often required.
 EAs need to ensure that adequate time is taken for rest and relaxation throughout their period of service.